27th Sunday in Ordinary Time

 #CatholicYYC #SundayMass

-(taken from Facebook page of Roman Catholic Diocese of Calgary)
+(Taken from the Facebook page of Roman Catholic Diocese of Calgary)

-For healing from worry and greed, we pray to the Lord.
+Prayer: For growth in pursuing God and being faithful stewards, we pray to the Lord.

 #CatholicYYC #SundayMass